K. Bhagyaraj: Last directions (2000–2010)

-Matured roles (2011–present)
+Matured roles (2011–2026)

 At the end of the 2010s, he acted in supporting roles such Appavi (2011) and Vaagai Sooda Vaa (2011).
 He ventured into Malayalam film as supporting actor with Mr. Marumakan (2012).

-He was the leading judge for the show Junior Super Star (2016) and Junior Super Stars (season 2) (2017).
+Bhagyaraj was the leading judge for the show Junior Super Star (2016) and Junior Super Stars (season 2) (2017).

 He wrote books such as Vaanga Cinemavai Pattri Pesalam, Neenga Nenaicha Saadikkalaam and Ungal Bhagyaraj in Kelvi Bhadhil (Five Parts).

-He appeared in action thriller films which went on to become commercial hits with Kanithan (2016) and Thupparivaalan (2017).
+Bhagyaraj appeared in action thriller films which went on to become commercial hits with Kanithan (2016) and Thupparivaalan (2017).

 In 2020, he later acted in the legal drama film Ponmagal Vandhal.
-Bhagyaraj plays as grandfather with Shanthanu in the adult comedy film Murungakkai Chips.
+Bhagyaraj plays a grandfather with Shanthanu in the adult comedy film Murungakkai Chips.
 In 2022, he starred in Super Senior Heroes.

+He also appeared in Telugu films like Mem Vayasuku Vacham (2012), Red Alert (2015), Sita (2019), 35 Chinna Katha Kaadu (2024) and Kuberaa (2025).

+In 2026, K. Bhagyaraj celebrated 50 years of their career in the film industry at an event.
+His final role, a voiceover in the upcoming film Beep, is expected to debut posthumously in September 2026.

 Politics

 MGR Makkal Munnetra Kazhagam (MGR Popular Progressive Federation) was a political party in the Indian state of Tamil Nadu launched by Bhagyaraj in February 1989.
 MGR MMK contested the 1991 Kerala assembly elections.
 It had one candidate, who got 87 votes.
 The MGR MMK party failed in its initial stages.
 Bhagyaraj later joined All India Anna Dravida Munnetra Kazhagam.

-On April 5, 2006, Bhagyaraj joined the DMK in the presence of party president M Karunanidhi, and he criticised AIADMK general secretary J Jayalalithaa.
+On 5 April 2006, Bhagyaraj joined the Dravida Munnetra Kazhagam in the presence of the party president M. Karunanidhi, and criticized the AIADMK general secretary Jayalalithaa.
 Later, he left DMK and remained as a spectator in politics.

 Controversy

-While speaking to the media at a press event for the film Karuthukalai Pathivu Sei in 2019, Bhagyaraj remarked that women invite males to sexually assault them and provide them the room to do so.
-He went on to ask, why males are usually blamed for crimes while women encourage them, apparently in relation with the Pollachi rape case.
+While speaking to the media at a press event for the film Karuthukalai Pathivu Sei in 2019, Bhagyaraj remarked that women invite men to sexually assault them and provide them the room to do so.
+He went on to ask, why men are usually blamed for crimes while women encourage them, apparently in relation to the Pollachi rape case.
 His misogynistic remarks drew widespread condemnation and opposition from the public, and several women's organisations demanded that he be prosecuted for them.
-The Tamil Nadu Commission for Women has summoned him to appear before it.
+The Tamil Nadu Commission for Women summoned him to appear before it.